NataliaLKB/learn-git-basics/README.md

 # Introduction to Git and Version Control

-This tutorial is targeted towards the students of Founders & Coders 8 week Coding Academy.
-Feedback or Suggestions (raised as an issue) or contributions (a pull request) are appreciated.
+This tutorial is targeted towards the students of Founders & Coders 8 week coding Academy.
+Feedback or Suggestions in the format of an issue or contributions as a pull request are appreciated.

-As a student, if you get stuck at any point, please open an issue and I will try to get back to you as soon as possible, or update the tutorial.
-If you would prefer, feel free to contact me on Gitter (search NataliaLKB).
+As a student, if you get stuck at any point, please open an issue and I will try to get back to you as soon as possible.
+If you would prefer, feel free to contact me on Gitter.
+When the issue is solved, do think about making a pull request to the project.

-The *introduction to Git* is aimed at the first week of the course.
+The introduction to Git is aimed at the first week of the course.
 The hope is that this introduction will cover all you need to know to start collaborating on code with your fellow teammates.

+Git for Collaboration is aimed at the second week students of the course.
+Even though most of the advice in this tutorial will take a while to digest - and practise is essential.
+A good goal is to understand all these concepts, and implement at least most of these tips in your collaborative projects before finishing your time as a student at Founders & Coders.

 # Contents